fluxcd/website/content/en/docs/migration/image-automation-migration.md

 ##### Using image registry credentials for scanning

-When your image repositories are private, you supply Kubernetes with "image pull secrets" with credentials for accessing the image registry (e.g., DockerHub).
+When your image repositories are private, you supply Kubernetes with "image pull secrets" that contain credentials for accessing the image registry (e.g., DockerHub).
 The image reflector controller needs the same kind of credentials to scan image repositories.

 There are several ways that image pull secrets can be made available for the image reflector controller.

 The [image update tutorial][image-update-tute-creds] describes how to create or arrange secrets for scanning to use.

-Also see later in the tutorial for [instructions specific to some cloud platforms][image-update-tute-clouds].
+Also see later in the tutorial for [Cloud Provider Specific][image-update-tute-clouds].

 ##### Committing and checking the ImageRepository